Women’s financial wellbeing in retirement is influenced by a variety of contextual factors and by decisions women make during their life course.

 Aotearoa New Zealand provides a universal pension, which is a key source of income for older people (especially those living alone).
 However, women tend to have less net wealth at retirement than men.

-This is because women earn less than men on average due to multiple factors, including:
+This is because women earn less on average than men.
+This is due to multiple factors, including:

 • gender and ethnic pay gaps